 - Liability limitation

-In the US, each State has a slightly different approach, so you will need to check out the requirements in the states where your product is sold so that you can ensure compliance with the local requirements.
+Each state has a slightly different approach in the US, so you will need to check out the requirements in the states where your product is sold to ensure compliance with the local requirements.
 From a workplace perspective, the US OSHA requires that all electrical products used in the workplace bear a mark from a Nationally Recognized Testing Laboratory (NRTL) .

-Certifying your product provides some degree of liability limitation, in that it shows that you met the minimum legal requirements for your marketplace.
+Certifying your product provides liability limitations in that it shows that you met the minimum legal requirements for your marketplace.
 To limit your liability effectively, you will need to do more than just meet the minimum requirements, and you will need documentation of everything done to meet or exceed those requirements.

 If you offer certified products in a market where this is uncommon, you have a marketing advantage as long as your customers understand the benefits certified products bring.
-If certification is rare in your markets, you may need to undertake some educational marketing to help customers ?get it?.
+If certification is rare in your markets, you may need to undertake educational marketing to help customers get it.

 Another key point that needs to be considered: Product volume.
 Certification costs money and takes time.
-If you are selling less than 200 units per year of a given product in your line, certification for that product is unlikely to be feasible.
+If you sell less than 200 units per year of a given product in your line, certification for that product is unlikely to be feasible.
 For product volumes from one to 200 units per year, Field Evaluation provides a much more time and cost-effective way to get your product marked.

 The diagram shows the general process flow for this activity.
-If you are choosing to use Field Evaluation instead of Certification, substitute “Field Evaluation” wherever you see “Certification” in the diagram.
+If you choose Field Evaluation instead of Certification, substitute “Field Evaluation” wherever you see “Certification” in the diagram.

 Developing a Certification Strategy